 The women’s tennis team is traditionally one of the most successful women’s programs at the Academy and has found great success off the court as well.
-Women’s tennis has had a top 10 percent APR the last four years, the lone program to do so.
+Women’s tennis has had a top 10 percent APR the last five years, the lone program to do so.

 Even though she is a civilian coach, Gidley is familiar with military life.
 She grew up in a military family as her father, Jim, was a Lt.
 Col. in the Air Force and retired in 1977 after 22 years of service.